AzureInterface/azure-ad/Module2/README.md

 4. Create a user account with the default "User" directory role called "Bill Gates"
 5. Create a group in Azure AD called "VM Admins"
 6. Add Bill Gates to the VM Admins group
 7. Use role based access control to give the VM Admins group explicit permissions to the "MyServers" resource group.
-Assign the "VM Contributor Role" to the "VM Admins" group
+Assign the "VM Contributor Role" to the VM Admins group

 ### Notes: